AdobeDocs/pass.en/help/authentication/monitoring-adobe-pay-tv-pass.md

 ## Introduction {#intro}

-Customers can use [Nagios](http://www.nagios.org) or other tools to check whether Adobe Primetime authentication is up or down.
+Customers can use [Nagios](http://www.nagios.org) or other tools to check whether Adobe Pass authentication is up or down.

 ## Monitoring Endpoints {#monitoring-endpoints}